All documents

 Managed – FPT Database Engine

-The Database Engine Operations guide explains how to manage database clusters on FPT Cloud Portal.
+The database cluster operations guide explains how to manage database clusters on FPT Cloud Portal.
 You can perform start, stop, restart, and delete actions according to cluster lifecycle states.

 Operational actions

-• Stop: Stops a database cluster that is in the Running state.
+• Stop: Stops a database cluster that is in the "Running" state.
 When stopped, the cluster temporarily suspends workload processing.
 The status changes to “Stopping” and then to “Stopped”.
-In this state, the database does not serve requests but can be started again when needed.
+In this state, the database cluster does not serve requests but can be started again when needed.

 • Restart: Restarts a running database cluster.
 This operation stops and then starts the cluster, and is typically used to apply configuration changes or resolve transient issues.
 The status shows “Restarting” and returns to “Running” when the operation completes.